 Disk Type CBT-enabled Full Image Backups Incremental/ Differential Image Backups Restore of CBT-enabled Full Image Backups Restore of Incremental/ Differential Image Backups Thin Only used disk Only changed disk sectors are backed up.
 Only used sectors are restored.
 Only used disk sectors are restored.
 Each sector is restored only once.
 (Required space supplied and zeroed out on demand.) sectors are backed up.
-Zeroed Thick Only used disk Only changed disk sectors are backed up.
+Zeroed Thick Only used disk sectors are backed up.
+Only changed disk sectors are backed up.
 Only used sectors are restored.
 Only used disk sectors are restored.
 Each sector is restored only once.
-(All space allocated at creation time, unused part zeroed out on first write.) sectors are backed up.
-Eager Zeroed Thick All disk sectors are ors are Only changed disk sectors are backed up.
+(All space allocated at creation time, unused part zeroed out on first write.)
+Eager Zeroed Thick All disk sectors are Only changed disk sectors are backed up.
 The entire disk is restored.
 The entire disk is restored.
 Each sector is restored only once.
 (All space allocated and zeroed out at creation time.) backed up.
 Virtual Compatibility RDM (Raw Device Mapping) All disk sectors are backed up.
 Only changed disk sectors are backed up.
 The entire disk is restored.
 The entire disk is restored.
 Each sector is restored only once.
 Network File System (NFS) All disk sectors are backed up.
 Only changed disk sectors are backed up.
 The entire disk is restored.
 The entire disk is restored.
 Each sector is restored only once.

-i NOTE: Regardless of the disk provisioning type, image-level backups without CBT always back up the full disk size.
-Thus, backup of a 20 GB thin-provisioned disk that only uses 2 GB results in a 20 GB backup.
+NOTE: Regardless of the disk provisioning type, image-level Full Backups without CBT back up only the allocated blocks of the disk.
+Thus, backup of a 20 GB disk that only uses 2 GB results in a backup size of approximately 2 GB backup.
+If the disk resides on an NFS disk, the entire disk is backed up and the size reflects this

 When you restore a non-CBT backup, all blocks are restored and allocated.
 After a disk is restored from a non-CBT backup, subsequent CBT-enabled Full Backups back up the entire disk.